 Manage secret groups

-Secret groups contain collections of environment variables or build arguments that will be inherited by services and jobs.
+Secret groups contain collections of runtime variables or build arguments that will be inherited by services and jobs.

 To create or modify a group of secrets, open the secrets section from the project menu.